almost-real/IDBG/README.md

     https://github.com/geohot/qira/blob/master/ida/python/qira.py (took the hooks from there) <br />
     dbgsdk samples from Microsoft and wdbgark https://github.com/swwwolf/wdbgark

- while using it I found a few bugs that I can't be bothered to fix at the moment since it's fine for me but I'll try to to fix them if someone wants it
+ while using it I found a few bugs that I can't be bothered to fix at the moment since it's fine for me but I'll try to to fix them if it can be helpful for someone